docker/docs/install.md

 ## Prerequisites

+DTR runs on the following platforms:

+* Ubuntu 14.04 LTS
+* RHEL 7.0 and 7.1
+* CentOS 7.1

 DTR 1.2.0 requires the following:

-* Commercially supported Docker Engine 1.6.2-cs5 or later running on an Ubuntu 14.04 LTS, RHEL 7.1, RHEL 7.0, or CentOS 7.1 host.
+* Commercially supported Docker Engine, preferably 1.6.2-cs5 or later, running on a supported host.
 (See below for instructions on how to install the commercially supported Docker Engine.)

 > **Note:** In order to remain in compliance with your DTR support agreement,
 > you **must** use the current version of commercially supported Docker Engine.
-> Running the regular, open source version of Engine is **not** supported.
+> Running the open source version of Engine is **not** supported.

 * Your Docker daemon needs to be listening to the Unix socket (the default) so that it can be bind-mounted into the DTR management containers, allowing